AI Summary

 SendLayer is our top recommended mailer service.
 Here’s our detailed SendLayer review if you want to know why we recommend it.

-To start creating your account, visit the SendLayer pricing page and select a plan that suits your needs.
+To start creating your account, visit the SendLayer pricing page and and choose a plan based on your monthly email volume.

 Great!
 You’ve just set up your SendLayer mailer account.
 Next, we’re going to add your domain to your SendLayer account.